-You will be asked to prepare a short funding-style proposal to either:
+You will be asked to prepare a short ‘mini-grant’ proposal to either:

-- apply an advanced genetic technique (either from those discussed in class or chosen by you) to your own current research project (technique must not be currently used in your thesis project), or;
+- apply an advanced genetic technique (either from those discussed in class or chosen by the student) to their own current research project (technique must not be currently used in the student’s thesis project) or;

-- propose to address a current gap in neural stem/precursor cell biology (either in the developing or mature brain).
+- propose to address a current gap in neural stem cell biology (either in the developing or mature brain).

-Your proposal must be a maximum of five pages in length including references.
+This proposal must be a maximum of 5 pages in length including references.

-It will evaluated based on the strength of the rationale, experiments proposed and interpretation of anticipated experimental outcomes.
+Proposals will be evaluated based on the strength of the rationale, experiments proposed, and interpretation of anticipated experimental outcomes.

 Introduction to the course